no-garlic/lyrical/README.md

 bug - textedit + save does not update right song lyrics

- - Need to be able to create an instrumental Intro
  - Sort order of new generations
  - Make new generations light grey until clicked on
  - Review all code from LLM on Friday